seattle-imtech/seattle-vr/community-survey/community-survey-2018.md

 We also got a fantastic variety in self-described job titles and congratulations to the person that just got hired at Oculus. :raised_hands:

 ## Call for Volunteers
 We got a bunch of new people offering to volunteer and I just want to say thank you!!!
-We'll be in contact soon as we formalize our volunteer process. <3
+We'll be in contact soon as we formalize our volunteer process. :blue_heart:

 And if you've read this far, thanks so much!
 We're so proud of this community, and we can't wait to get to work on supporting it the best that we can! :purple_heart: :heartbeat: :purple_heart: